exercism/website-copy/pages/privacy.md

 ## Who we are

-Exercism (also referred to as exercism.io) is an online platform designed to help you improve individuals improve their coding skills through practice and mentorship.
+Exercism (also referred to as exercism.io) is an online platform designed to help you improve your coding skills through practice and mentorship.

-Our platform comprises of a web site is located at https://exercism.io (including associated subdomains - such as https://teams.exercism.io), and related application programming interfaces (API’s), command line applications (CLI's) and other online services.
+Our platform comprises of a web site is located at https://exercism.io (and associated subdomains) and a command line application (CLI).

 We’re deeply committed to providing you with a safe and secure online platform for you to develop your software coding skills.